junxit/us-congress-bills-114/bill.md

 - **(3)** Legal reforms, where necessary, to provide rangers with authority to detain and arrest suspects, process crime scenes, present evidence in court, and defend themselves in life threatening situations.
 - **(4)** The development and institutionalization of reward and promotion systems for rangers based on performance and set competencies.
 - **(5)** The development and institutionalization of national systems to provide insurance to rangers and their families and compensation for those rangers killed in the line of duty.
-- **(6)** Cooperation and coordination between local law enforcement tasked with wildlife or park protection and defense forces, where appropriate, including training opportunities, logistical support, or provision of equipment.
+- **(6)** Cooperation and coordination between local law enforcement tasked with wildlife or park protection and local defense forces, where appropriate, including training opportunities, logistical support, or provision of equipment.

 ## § 5.
 Designation of major wildlife trafficking countries and authority to withhold certain assistance